ayushvrma/BankGO/Readme.md

 # To Setup:
-`make postgres` : to generate a new Docker Container of postgres official image 12-alpine version to reduce the filesize.
+To generate a new Docker Container of postgres official image 12-alpine version to reduce the filesize:

+`make postgres`

-`make createdb` : to create a new postgresql database.
+To create a new postgresql database:
+`make createdb`

+To initalise it with tables:
-`migrate -path db/migration -database "postgresql://root:1234@localhost:5432/BankGo?sslmode=disable" --verbose up` : to initalise it with tables
+`migrate -path db/migration -database "postgresql://root:1234@localhost:5432/BankGo?sslmode=disable" --verbose up`

 <!-- # Database Schema
 ![db schema](assets/db%20schema.png)